Children's Hospital is part of the UPMC family.

 What will happen once I return home?
-Will I and my doctor at home have medical records or our visit to Pittsburgh?
+Will I and my doctor at home have medical records from our visit to Pittsburgh?

 After returning home, someone will be available to facilitate clinical and administrative dealings with Children's Hospital of Pittsburgh of UPMC.
 Our PassportCare program strives to keep your mind on your child by taking care of the non-medical details.

 Your child's physician is a key member of the care team.
 Timely communication regarding care plans is provided to the primary care physician during treatment, and when your child goes home.